Dorian30/absences-manager/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Read the readme for further instructions on running the project, project's conventions, tech stack, tech decisions.

+React was picked instead of Next because there was no need for SEO or SSR for this project.

 ## Summary

 - [Context](#Context)